Mardi Gras 2015

 Mardi Gras is the biggest celebration the city of New Orleans hosts every year.
 This magnificent, costumed, beaded and feathered party is laced with tradition and is all about having a good time!

-The parades kick off Saturday, February 15, with the wild and fun Krewe Du Viuex, followed by the Krewe Delusion marching through Marigny and the French Quarter.
-The traditional krewes kick off their parades down St. Charles Avenue on Friday, February 21.
-The Krewe of Oshun starts things off that night.
-Krewe of Ancient Druids and Krewe of Nyx start the extended Mardi Gras weekend of parades on Wednesday, February 26.
-The much beloved Kewe of Muses rolls the following night, Thursday, February 27.
+The parades kick off Saturday, January 31, with the wild and fun Krewe Du Viuex, followed by the Krewe Delusion marching through Marigny and the French Quarter.
+The Krewe of Oshun starts things off Friday February 6, 2015.
+Krewe of Ancient Druids and Krewe of Nyx start the extended Mardi Gras weekend of parades on Wednesday, February 11.
+The much beloved Kewe of Muses rolls the following night, Thursday, February 12.
 Throw me some shoes!
-Saturday, March 1, the superkrewe Krewe of Endymion travels through Mid-City their brightly lit floats.
-Krewe of Bacchus rules the night on Sunday, March 2.
+Saturday, February 13, the superkrewe Krewe of Endymion travels through Mid-City their brightly lit floats.
+Krewe of Bacchus rules the night on Sunday, February 15.

 Mardi Gras Day Parade Schedules

 - Krewe of Zulu - Uptown, 8 am